seomoz/Social-Authority-SDK/docs/code-examples/perl.md

 	    )->as_json->response->dump;
 	}

-Let's step through this a little bit.
-First we start off with a standard modern Perl preamble:
+Begin with a standard Perl preamble:

 	#!/usr/bin/env perl
 	use 5.12.1;
 	use warnings;

-We're stating that we'd like to use Perl 5.12.1.
-This version of Perl is the first to start with better defaults for helping us catch typos and other errors.
-If you're using a version before 5.12.1, we recommend replacing this line with:
+The preamble states that we'd like to use Perl 5.12.1, the first version to start with better defaults for catching typos and other errors.
+If you're using a version prior to 5.12.1, we recommend replacing:

+	use 5.12.1;

+with:

 	use strict;
 	use feature qw(say);

-Next we bring in the external libraries we would like to use.
-There are three:
+Next we import three external libraries:

 	use HTTP::Thin::UserAgent;
 	use Getopt::Long;
 	use Digest::HMAC_SHA1 qw(hmac_sha1_hex);

-[`HTTP::Thin::UserAgent`][1] is a small HTTP client that makes doing API style requests easier. [`Getopt::Long`][2] is a standard command line argument parser, and it ships with the core Perl distribution.
-Finally [`Digest::HMAC_SHA1`][3] is what we'll use to sign our requests.
+[`HTTP::Thin::UserAgent`][1] is a small HTTP client that makes API-style requests easier. [`Getopt::Long`][2] is a standard command line argument parser that ships with the core Perl distribution.
+Finally, [`Digest::HMAC_SHA1`][3] is for signing requests.

 Continuing on:

 	die "Must supply --id and --key" unless $id && $key;

-If we don't have the information we need to sign the requests we throw an exception telling the user that they need to supply the required arguments.
+If the information needed to sign requests isn't included, we throw an exception telling the user to supply the required arguments.

 Next we set up our authentication credentials: